grzesiek-galezowski/tdd-ebook/manuscript/990_Further_reading.md

 # Further Reading {#FurtherReading}

+## The Essential Tools

+  - Gerard Meszaros has written a long book about using the XUnit family of test frameworks, called [XUnit Test Patterns](http://xunitpatterns.com/).
+This book also explains a lot of philosophy behind these tools.

 ## Value Objects

   - Ken Pugh has a chapter devoted to value objects in his book *Prefactoring* (the name of the chapter is *Abstract Data Types*).